metagov/daostar/DAOIPs/daoip-5.md

             "projectName": "<The name of the project.>",
             "createdAt": "<ISO DateTime>",
-            "contentURI": "<A URI pointing to the publicly accessible content of the application.>" "discussionsTo": "<OPTIONAL: A URI pointing to a fixed channel, e.g. a forum discussion thread or messaging chat, where the granter(s), grantee(s), and other stake can discuss the grant.>", "fundsAsked": [
+            "contentURI": "<A URI pointing to the publicly accessible content of the application.>" "discussionsTo": "<OPTIONAL: A URI pointing to a fixed channel, e.g. a forum discussion thread or messaging chat, where the granter(s), grantee(s), and other stakeholders can discuss the grant.>", "fundsAsked": [
                 {
                     "amount": "<The amount of funding asked>",